aws/karpenter-provider-aws/designs/odcr.md

       availabilityZone: String | None
       # The platform of operating system for which the Capacity Reservation reserves capacity
       id: String | None
+      # The instance Match Criteria of the Capacity Reservation (targeted | open)
+      instanceMatchCriteria: String | None
       # The type of operating system for which the Capacity Reservation reserves capacity
       instancePlatform: String | None
       # The instance type for which the Capacity Reservation reserves capacity